pcdworks/website-ng/content/services/design-engineering-services.md

 <text-image image="/images/des-1.png">
 <template v-slot:left>

-## We turn big ideas into the
+## We turn big ideas into the next big thing through
-# Next big thing
+# "Knowing"

-At PCDworks we realize that Innovation isn't just about having great ideas.
-It's about executing them.
+At PCDworks we realize that innovation isn't just about having great ideas.
+It's about reducing risk, proving concepts and executing them.

 To guide you at this crucial stage, we employ a winning approach to product development, which is iterative and multi-step.
-This includes research, conceptualization, feasibility assessment, establishing design requirements, preliminary design, detailed design, production planning and tool design, and finally production.
+This includes gaining knowledge through research, conceptualization, feasibility assessment, establishing design requirements, preliminary design, testing,  detailed design, prototyping, prototype te production planning, production, and finally testing again.

 No doubt, the best way to test a theory is to see it in action.
 That's why we're committed to getting physical fast.